cjimti/mk/_posts/2018-03-24-microservices.md

 published: true
 layout: post
 title: Microservices
-description: An overview of Microservices, best practices and resources related to them.
+description: 'An overview of Microservices, best practices and resources related to them.'
 tags: microservices docker containers 12factor
 ---

 The following is a collection of articles, videos and notes on [Microservices].
-The [Microservices] architecture is a variant of the
-[service-oriented architecture] (SOA), a collection of loosely coupled services.
+The [Microservices] architecture is a variant of the [service-oriented architecture] (SOA), a collection of loosely coupled services.

 ## Articles
 - Background concept - ["Open Data: Small Pieces Loosely Joined"](http://radar.oreilly.com/2006/09/open-data-small-pieces-loosely.html), Tim O’Reilly